metabase/sso-examples/app-embed-example/README.md

 2. Run `docker-compose up`
 3. Open `https://localhost:3000/` (Metabase itself), you can use `a@b.com` as the user and `metabot1` as the password
 4. Open `https://localhost:8080/` (the demo application)

+NOTE: don't forget to change the `MB_JWT_SHARED_SECRET` token if you're going to use Metabase in a production environment, as this token is the key that Metabase uses to generate the signed URL's